 - Bake 340 for 4 hours (or until done)

-At the end of day 1, I have a platter full of dark meat, white meat and about a gallon of broth.
+After cooking the chicken, I have a platter full of dark meat, white meat and about a gallon of broth.

 Notice the difference between the dark and white meat?
 The dark meat is so, so, so, so dark.
 This was a free-rangin’, but eatin’, no funny stuff, down-home chicken.
 The white meat is white, and the dark meat is……. really dark.
 But – it tastes great!

 We also need to cook the deer leg.
 If you do not have a deer leg, you can substitute use any beef roast.

 - Put deer leg (or beef) in large roasting pan